 We follow guidance on good practice on this area from:

-If you have any questions or queries regarding any aspect of safeguarding, please do not hesitate to get in touch with our designated safeguarding lead Suzanne Marson, or one of the safeguarding team Carol Sinclair.
+If you have any questions or queries regarding any aspect of safeguarding, please do not hesitate to get in touch with our designated safeguarding lead Suzanne Marson, or our deputy safeguarding lead Elizabeth Wooldridge.

 Collecting Pupils from School